kevind28/nlink_parser_ros2/README.md

 ## nlink_parser_ros2

-This is a port of the [nlink_parser](https://github.com/nooploop-dev/nlink_parser) to run using ros2 foxy to use with the LinkTrack and LinkTrack AoA devices. \
+This is a port of the [nlink_parser](https://github.com/nooploop-dev/nlink_parser) to run using `ros2 humble` to use with the LinkTrack and LinkTrack AoA devices. \
 *NOTE* : `tofsense` code has __NOT__ been ported to ros2 yet

 ### Dependencies